benthepoet/farmadeus/content/logs/farm-log-2020.md

 <img src="/images/farm-log-2020-03-27-00.jpg" width="100%" />

 Last summer I planted out 3 Caucasian Mountain Spinach (*Hablitzia Tamnoides*) seedlings.
-Two I have seen any sign from yet, but my strongest seedling is already re-emerging and sending out new shoots.
+Two I haven't seen any sign from yet, but my strongest seedling is already re-emerging and sending out new shoots.
 It'll be nice to have a perennial spinach-like green without the fuss of starting seeds every year.